Hodge-Deligne polynomials of character varieties of abelian groups: Multiplicativity of the -polynomial under Fibrations

 \subsection{$E$-polynomials of fibrations}

 It is well known that for an algebraic fibration of algebraic varieties

 the Poincaré polynomials do not behave multiplicatively, in general.
 Then, a fortiori, a multiplicative property is not expected for the Hodge-Deligne polyomial.
-But when all involved varieties are smooth and the associated monodromy is trivial, this property turns out to be valid for the weight and for the $E$-polynomials.
-Moreover, if there is a finite group $F$ acting on the three varieties, and the involved maps respect the action - a fibration of $F$-varieties -, one gets a multiplicative formula for their equivariant polynomials, under the assumption that the higher direct images sheaves $R^{j}\pi_{*}\mathbb{C}_{E}$ (associated to the presheaf $U\mapsto H^{j}\left(\pi^{-1}U,\mathbb{C}_{E}\right)$ for $U\subset B$) are constant, where $\mathbb{C}_{E}$ is the constant sheaf on $E$. \begin{thm} Let $F$ be a finite group and consider an algebraic fibration between smooth complex algebraic quasi-projective varieties
+But when all involved varieties are smooth and the associated monodromy is trivial, this property turns out to be valid for the $E$-polynomials.
+Moreover, if there is a finite group $F$ acting on the three varieties, and the involved maps respect the action - an equivariant fibration of $F$-varieties -, one gets a multiplicative formula for their equivariant polynomials, under the assumption that the higher direct images sheaves $R^{j}\pi_{*}\mathbb{C}_{E}$ (associated to the presheaf $U\mapsto H^{j}\left(\pi^{-1}U,\mathbb{C}_{E}\right)$ for $U\subset B$) are constant, where $\mathbb{C}_{E}$ is the constant sheaf on $E$. \begin{thm} Let $F$ be a finite group and consider an algebraic fibration between smooth complex algebraic quasi-projective varieties

 (not necessarily locally trivial in the Zariski topology).
-Suppose also that this is a fibration of $F$-varieties (all spaces are $F$-varieties and the maps are compatible with the $F$-action).
+Suppose also that this is a fibration of $F$-varieties (all spaces are $F$-varieties and the maps are $F$-equivariant).
 If $Z$ is connected and $R^{j}\pi_{*}\mathbb{C}_{E}$ are constant for every $j$, then